EdgeFirstAI/documentation/docs/models/fusion/training.md

 <figcaption>Training Options</figcaption>
 </figure>

+!!! note
+    For an indoor setting, the "Radar Range Mode" is typically set to "Ultra Short (9m)" and the "Object Detection Range" is set to 9 meters.
+This is the maximum range of detection, further distances are ignored.

 ## Start the Session

 Start the session by clicking the *START SESSION* button on the bottom right.